buresu/godot-spout/README.md

 MIT License

 # Known issues
-- Dynamic switching to viewport texture results in an empty texture.
+- Dynamic switching to output viewport texture results in an empty texture.